redlac/Space-Calendar/README.md

 Space-Calendar
 ==============

-A calendar for astronomical events that can be spotted by eye or telescope.
+A calendar web app for astronomical events that can be spotted by eye or telescope.
+Built using JavaScript, jQuery, and  PHP.
+Open index.php to start.